-In the last year, I've helped 165 people learn to communicate costs of dental treatment whilst treatment planning.
+In recent years, I've helped many people learn to communicate costs of dental treatment whilst treatment planning.
 One of the consistent themes is the recognition of the emotional price that each dentist has.

 This is not perhaps what you are thinking.

 When I graduated, I was very poor and one thousand dollars was a lot of money to me.
 It was also roughly my emotional price.